christiskatsouris/Computational-Econometrics-R/README.md

 - Eugster, M. J., Knaus, J., Porzelius, C., Schmidberger, M., & Vicedo, E. (2011).
 Hands-on tutorial for parallel computing with R. Computational Statistics, 26(2), 219-239.
 - [Parallel Computation in R.](https://bookdown.org/rdpeng/rprogdatascience/parallel-computation.html)

+In practise the understanding of some important computing tools and techniques can assist in improving algorithmic efficiency and reduce the execution time.
+A classic book on these topics is:

+Tenenbaum, A. M., & Augenstein, M. J. (1986).
+Data structures using Pascal.
+Prentice-Hall, Inc..

 Question: What is randomness?
 Can we define what a 'random number' is?

 ```R